 The Zone Lookup app has a variety of configurable options, the information below will highlight a few along with examples of configured apps.

+In full setup mode, navigate to the Interactivity section and select Modify, this section offers the full list of options to modify the map.
+One option is to hide layers in the map.
 Sometimes layers of overlapping zones look confusing.
 If the display of all the potential resulting layers is confusing, consider selecting the option to hide the layers when the app loads.
 This way a blank map will appear when the app loads and the layers will only appear when the search results are selected, as shown in this example.

 An additional configuration option exists to limit locations returned by a polygon.
 This will refine results by using a polygon layer as the search boundary.
 Only results within the searched polygon will be returned.
 Polygon search is used in this example, showing features within the selected zone.
 This option is available in full setup under Interactivity – Results.